SimoneDutto/MachineLearning-Course-Assignments/READ.md

 I used   `sklearn.svm.SVC ` with kernel = "linear".
 ![ ](svmlinear.png )
 ![ ](svmlinear_acc.png )
-The best accuracy on validation set is obtained with C=0.1, in fact using this model on our test set we peak to 85%.
+The best accuracy on validation set is obtained with C=0.1 (75.0%) and on our test set we peak to 85.1%.
 It is interesting to see that if we choose low values of C our boundaries are wrong because the relaxation are too strong.

 For SVM normalization is crucial, because the core is base on distance measument.
-In fact, with the dataset normalized and C=1 we reach 88% of accuracy.
+In fact, with C=1, we obtain 88.9% accuracy on test set.
 ![ ](svmlinear_norm.png )
 ![ ](svmlinear_norm_acc.png )